 For just $5 per person, you’ll get to explore over 7,000 different nutcrackers, from all different eras (with one dating back to Roman times!) and from around the world.
 For the kiddos, there’s also a nutcracker themed scavenger hunt to get them in on the nutty fun.

-9. Dress warmly.
+9. Dress warmly

 With average lows dipping down into the low 20s in December and an average annual snowfall of 90 inches, it’s fair to say you’ll definitely be in a winter wonderland when you’re visiting Leavenworth at Christmas.

-Given the fact you’re going to be spending the majority of your time wandering around in the quite literally freezing outdoors of Leavenworth’s downtown, it’s important to dress warmly.
-I’d recommend bringing along a waterproof parka (like this one for men and this one for women), waterproof boots with decent grip for icy sidewalks (I love these for women), and a base layer (like this top and these bottoms for men and this top and these bottoms for women).
+I’d recommend bringing along a waterproof parka (like this one for men and this one for women), waterproof boots with decent grip for icy sidewalks (I love these for women), a base layer (like this top and these bottoms for men and this top and these bottoms for women), a cozy hat, and gloves.

 While Leavenworth’s Bavarian-themed downtown gets all the love, you should absolutely spend some time exploring the gorgeous mountains and alpine forests surrounding the town.
-Luckily, there’s a ton of wintery outdoor adventures to choose from!

 - Snowshoe at Icicle Road, Little Wenatchee Road, Colchuck Lake, or Eagle Creek.